TeachThought: A Diagram Of Pedagogy in the 21st Century

 Analytics & Personalization

 Summary: While generally misused today, analytics can (theoretically) be used to predict and personalize many facets of teaching & learning, inc. pace, complexity, content, and more.
 Artificial Intelligence will eventually revolutionize this practice.
+For now, it’s useful to see the role that data *does* play in teaching and learning while guessing what role data *could be* playing in teaching and learning.

 Tags: assessment, digital portfolio, social traction, learning feedback, data, visual information, feedback loops